Happy End (1970 album): Reception

 This album marked an important turning point in Japanese music history, as it sparked what would be known as the "Japanese-language rock controversy" (日本語ロック論争, Nihongo Rokku Ronsō).
 In 1971, it won New Music Magazines second annual Japanese Rock Award.
 This led to highly publicized debates held between prominent figures in the Japanese rock industry, most notably the members of Happy End and Yuya Uchida, regarding whether rock music sung entirely in Japanese was sustainable.
 Previously, almost all popular rock music in Japan was sung in English.
 The success of Happy End's debut album, as well as their following album Kazemachi Roman, proved the sustainability of Japanese-language rock in Japan.

 Julian Cope, English musician and author of Japrocksampler, referred to 1970's Happy End as clearly the band's best work.
-Both Cope and HMV Japan noted similarities to work by Crosby, Stills, Nash & Young.
+Featuring psychedelic-tinged instrumentation, Kenichi Aono of Mikiki cited it as their most "rock-oriented" album.
+He described the lyrics as ranging from intensely emotional to highly conceptual, and found them to clearly evoke the atmosphere of the late 1960s, while also showing early signs of the scenic imagery that they would come to be known for.
+Both Cope and HMV Japan noted similarities to the work of Crosby, Stills, Nash & Young.
 Tal Rosenberg of Pitchfork wrote that the album feels like the band was "trying to replicate Buffalo Springfield instead of taking inspiration from them.
 Some songs, like 'Kakurenbo' and 'Juuni Gatsu no Ame no ni', sound exactly like late-'60s Stephen Stills and Neil Young sung in Japanese."